leon-marzahn/marzahn-dev/CONTRIBUTING.md

 Must be one of the following:

-- **build**: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-- **ci**: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- **ci**: Changes to our CI configuration files and scripts or build systems (example scopes: github, npm, yarn)
 - **docs**: Documentation only changes
 - **feat**: A new feature
 - **fix**: A bug fix